pdl/jtl/spec/draft.md

 A template is created by the `template` instruction.
 A template is typically:

-- created in the `templates` attribute in the `transformation` element
+- created in the `templates` attribute in the `transformation` instruction
 - passed into the `select` attribute of the `declareTemplates` instruction
+- created in the `templates` attribute of the `choose` instruction

 When `applyTemplates` is called, templates are compared against the current node using the template's `match` attribute (if it exists), which must return a single boolean value.

 When a matching template is found, the `produce` attribute of the template is evaluated and returned.

+Templates do not, however, need to be declared immediately.
+A template can be created, stored in a variable, passed into another template as a parameter, etc. before being declared, or perhaps flow control will determine that it is never declared at all.

 ### Scope